-Activity 1 – Critique Fast Food
+Activity 1 – Food on the street around the world!

 Hello fast food!
 In this activity you will research and compare fast food nutrition from three of your favorite fast food restaurants.
 Gather information about the calorie count and nutritional make-up of the drink, the main dish and the side order.
 Compare the calorie count of a fast food meal to a meal that you could make at home from fresh ingredients.
 Also consider the energy cost of driving to and through a drive-thru restaurant.
 Is this really necessary?

-Activity 2 – Food on the Street
+Activity 2 – Food on the Go!

 - 1. Food is different in different places in the world.